cdomet-d/transcendence/.doc/databases.md

 * winnerID &rarr; integer
 * playerIDs &rarr; TEXT

 The playersIDs is currently thought of has a JSON array storing the userID of all tournament players.
 This data format allows for different tournament size and is pretty flexible in the event we implement other tournament size.
+TODO : Figure out if the JSON array format isn't to complicated and fast enough, and find a replacement if it's not optimized

 ### Usage and associated functions